-- 31. All GMOs planted within a Planting Area must be harvested or Destroyed within 8 months after the first planting of any GMO within that Planting Area. - 32.
-If all GMOs in a Planting Area have been Destroyed, then for the purposes of this licence: - (a) the GMOs are taken to have been harvested; and - (b) the Planting Area is taken to have been Cleaned.
+- 31. All GMOs planted within a Planting Area must be harvested or Destroyed within 9 months after the first planting of any GMO within that Planting Area. - 32.
+If all GMOs in a Planting Area have been Destroyed, then for the purposes of this licence:

+- (a) the GMOs are taken to have been harvested; and - (b) the Planting Area is taken to have been Cleaned.

 Note: Cleaning activities must be reported to the Regulator (Condition 47).
-Areas of land that have been Cleaned are subject to inspections (Condition 37).
+Areas of land that have been Cleaned are subject to inspections (Condition 36).

 - 33. The GMOs must be harvested and threshed separately from any other crop. - 34.
-Harvested GM seed not required for experimentation or future planting must be Destroyed as soon as practicable. - 35.
-After harvest of GMOs in a Planting Area, the Planting Area must be surrounded by a Post-Harvest Buffer Zone, as shown in Figure 1B.
+Harvested GM seed not required for experimentation or future planting must be Destroyed as soon as practicable.